I INTRODUCTION TO CLASS ACTIONS IN THE UNITED STATES

 V OUTLOOK AND CONCLUSIONS

-1 Timothy G Cameron is a partner, and Alex B Weiss and Sofia A Gentel are associates, at Cravath, Swaine & Moore LLP in New York City.
+1 Timothy G Cameron is a partner and Sofia A Gentel is an associate at Cravath, Swaine & Moore LLP in New York City.

 2 Fed.
 R. Civ.
 P. 23(a).

 3 See, e.g., Haynes v.
 Planet Automall, Inc., 276 F.R.D.
 65, 73 (E.D.N.Y.
 2011) ('The underlying purpose of the class action mechanism is to foster judicial economy and efficiency by adjudicating, to the extent possible, issues that affect many similarly situated persons.') (internal citation omitted).

 4 Fed.
 R. Civ.
 P. 23(c)(3); see also Sosna v.
 Iowa, 419 U.S. 393, 403 (1975).
 Under US law, the doctrine of res judicata prevents parties from re-litigating claims where (1) a previous action resulted in an adjudication on the merits, (2) that action involved the same adverse parties, and (3) the claims asserted in the subsequent action were already raised in that first action.
 See, e.g., Marcel Fashions Grp., Inc. v.
 Lucky Brand Dungarees, Inc., 779 F.3d 102, 107–8 (2d Cir.
 2015).
 This principle applies to judgments in class actions.
 Cooper v.
 Fed.
 Reserve Bank of Richmond, 467 U.S. 867, 874 (1984).